truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 {{< tab "Time Synchronization" >}}
 Active Directory relies on the time-sensitive [Kerberos](https://tools.ietf.org/html/rfc1510) protocol.
 TrueNAS adds the AD domain controller with the [PDC Emulator FSMO Role](https://support.microsoft.com/en-us/help/197132/active-directory-fsmo-roles-in-windows) as the preferred NTP server during the domain join process.
-If your environment requires something different, navigate to **System Settings** and add or edit a server in the *NTP Servers* window.
+If your environment requires something different, go to **System Settings > General** and add or edit a server in the *NTP Servers* window.

 The local system time cannot be out of sync by more than **five minutes** with the AD domain controller time in a default AD environment.
 Use an external time source when configuring a virtualized domain controller.